The Sing Song Girl

 All eyes were on Madam Liang.
 Why?
 Because her relationship with Ming was a problem.
 The problem was not that they were secret lovers; that was not really a secret.
 The problem was that the Wah Sing Tong owned the parlor, and therefore all the revenues from the parlor belonged to the Wah Sing Tong, yet Madam Liang was sharing the revenues with her lover Ming, which went to help fund the Bai Duck Tong.

 With the gun still pointing at Li, Song started counting the girls in the room in Chinese.
 “Two, four, six….
 Thirteen.
 Plus $7,354 for the amount this old hag gave you.
 Settle the debt tonight, and I might consider letting you go alive,” Song calmly said to Madam Liang and Li.
-The girls trembled with fear.
-I held onto May tightly.
-I eyed the doors to determine the best way for a fast exit.

 I was unsure what to do.
 Seeing how scared the girls were, my instincts kicked me into singing.
 Then gunshots rang out.
 I could not tell who fired the first shot, but everything quickly became a blur.
-As chaos and bloodshed ensued, I grabbed May’s hand and ran down the hallway for the back door.
-I could hear Madam Liang and the others girls screaming as the men killed one another.
+As chaos and bloodshed ensued, I grabbed Hua’s hand and ran down the hallway for the back door.
+I could hear Madam Liang and the other girls screaming as the men killed one another.
 The girls were safe as they were considered “assets” and in short supply.

-After what seemed like hours, there was finally quiet.
-May had fallen asleep in my arms.
-I stared at the sky.
-I found the twinkling stars to be beautiful.
-I looked down and touched the jade necklace my mother gave me on my 16th birthday.
-I wondered how she was doing.
-I wondered if she thought often of me as I did of her.
-I wondered how Fang was doing.
-My thoughts was punctured by a woman’s hand grabbing and pinching my ear.
+My thoughts were punctured by a woman’s hand grabbing and pinching my ear.
 It was Madam Liang.
 “Xiao ya tou, you’ve ruined everything for me.
 You’ll pay for this!”
 Xiao means “little” and “ya tou” is a deprecating term meaning “servant girl.”
-Caught with nowhere else to go, May and I had no choice but to head back with Madam Liang.
-I gave May a look to reassure her that I would take care of her.
+Caught with nowhere else to go, Hua and I had no choice but to head back with Madam Liang.
+I gave Hua a look to reassure her that I would take care of her.

 “You know how much damage you caused tonight?
 I’m docking your pay for a month.”
-Madam angrily yanked and dragged us back towards the parlor.
+Madam Liang angrily yanked and dragged us back towards the parlor.

 “But we didn’t—” I tried to argue, but Madam Liang cut me off and pinched me harder.